Salkantay Trek to Machu Picchu 5 Days/ 4 Nights

 • Pre-departure orientation

-• 24-hour-support from company owner
+• 24-hour-support from the company owner

-• English speaking professional and official tourist guide (2 guides for groups of over 8 people)
+• English-speaking professional and official tourist guide (2 guides for groups of over 8 people)

 • Chef and cooking equipment